stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 ### Display Mode {#Display Mode}

-Here you define whether the display of your terminal is to be shown on the external screen or on the beamer in 'original' or 'full screen'.
+Here you define whether the display of your terminal is to be shown on the external screen or on the beamer in `original` or `full screen`.

 ![](/assets/img/QuattroPod.display.mode.jpg)